FreeWaveTechnologies/ZumIQ/samples/helloworld/README.md

 Hello World Examples
 ====================

-Each of the scripts contained herein demonstrates a bare-bones "Hello World" application using a variety of programming languages and/or platforms.
+Each of the scripts contained herein demonstrates a bare-bones "Hello World" application using a different programming languages and/or platform.
 They contain the minimum code to get the app up and running, and should not be construed to be an exmaple of any sort of best practice.

 Prerequisites
 -------------